ketanpandya-yorklogic/plaindromes/README.md

-# plaindromes
+# palindromes
-Plaindromes

 ### Download
 Get the repository on a local directory

 ###Compile and Run

-javac PlaindromeTest.java
+javac PalindromeTest.java
-java PlaindromeTest
+java PalindromeTest

 ### Comments